mcfiredrill/mcfiredrill.github.io/_posts/2017-08-23-getting-started-with-ember-cli-rails.md

 {% endraw %}
 {% endhighlight %}

-# create form
+# Create form to save new posts

 Lets create a form to save the posts now.

-We can create a component to keep the form actions in.
+We can create a component to keep the form actions and template in.

 {% highlight bash  %}
 $ ember g component post-form